kids-first/kf-germline-workflow/docs/GATK_GERMLINE_README.md

 sequencing experiment.
 The key difference between the different approaches is the filtering process.

-While somatic samples can be run through this workflow, be wary that the filtering process is specifically tuned for germline data.
+While non-germline samples can be run through this workflow, be wary that the filtering process (VQSR/Hard Filtering) is specifically tuned for germline data.
+We strongly recommend manually adjusting this process to fit your data.
+See the available `vqsr_` and `hardfilter_` options.

 ## GATK Genotype Site-Level Filtering